American Friends is seeking donations to support a critical sanitation project.

 The AFG-funded toilet complex renovation will create these more favorable conditions for girls.
 When completed, the toilet complex will consist of 32 easy to maintain toilets, divided equally between girls and boys, with entrances to their respective toilets on opposite sides of the building, each toilet being housed in a dedicated stall with a door that closes and provides privacy.

-If you would like to make a donation to support this project, please click below, or send your check, as shown below, noting, “Restricted for Sanitation 2018 project.”
+If you would like to make a donation to support this project, please click below, or send your check, as shown below, noting, “Restricted for Gatoto Sanitation project.”

 American Friends of Gatoto’s limited direct costs are paid by Board member donations.
 One hundred percent of all other donations are forwarded to Gatoto.